Tintoretto: Style

-Tintoretto's style of painting is characterized by bold brushwork and the use of long strokes to define contours and highlights.
-His paintings emphasize the energy of human bodies in motion and often exploit extreme foreshortening and perspective effects to heighten the drama.
+Tintoretto's style of painting is characterised by bold brushwork and the use of long strokes to define contours and highlights.
+His paintings emphasise the energy of human bodies in motion and often exploit extreme foreshortening and perspective effects to heighten the drama.
 Narrative content is conveyed by the gestures and dynamism of the figures rather than by facial expressions.

 An agreement is extant showing a plan to finish two historical paintings—each containing twenty figures, seven being portraits—in a two-month period of time.
 Sebastiano del Piombo remarked that Tintoretto could paint in two days as much as himself in two years; Annibale Carracci that Tintoretto was in many of his pictures equal to Titian, in others inferior to Tintoretto.
 This was the general opinion of the Venetians, who said that he had three pencils—one of gold, the second of silver and the third of iron.

 Tintoretto's pictorial wit is evident in compositions such as Saint George, Saint Louis, and the Princess (1553).
 He subverts the usual portrayal of the subject, in which Saint George slays the dragon and rescues the princess; here, the princess sits astride the dragon, holding a whip.
 The result is described by art critic Arthur Danto as having "the edginess of a feminist joke" as "the princess has taken matters into her own hands [...]
 George spreads his arms in a gesture of male helplessness, as his lance lies broken on the ground [...]
 It was obviously painted with a sophisticated Venetian audience in mind."